£0.00 0

 Failing to send a child without deregistering could result in prosecution.

-The EHE person will make contact with you, often as early as the same day you deregister, sometimes it can be months (if ever) before you hear from them.
-The content of this contact can vary dependent on the LA area.
-A good LA will tell you about local groups and support networks.
-They should explain that visits (England) and form filling are not legal requirements.
-Often the forms are not relevant to Home Education, therefore we suggest you provide a provision and resource report rather than filling in their forms. (see our guide to help write a report), you'll also find template letters to help you reply.
+Some will include a form in their communication, that you do not have to fill in.
+Often the forms are not relevant to Home Education asking school type or intrusive questions, therefore we suggest you provide a provision and resource report rather than filling in their forms. (see our guide to help write a report), you'll also find template letters to help you reply.

 Their informal enquiries shouldn’t really be any more often than annually, Home Educators deem anything more often as an attempt to monitor.
-NEVER ignore correspondence, always reply, if our website doesn’t provide you with the help you need then do contact us.
+Though a change in your situation can trigger an earlier request for information.

 Once you receive communication, we strongly urge you to always respond (unless of course the letter/email doesn’t require a response).
 And the response should always be in writing.